Daniel-KM/Omeka-S-module-Shibboleth/README.md

 to authenticate users.

-Because Shibboleth is an extension of the protocol [SAML], this module is no more maintained and is fully replaced by module [Single Sign On].
+Because Shibboleth is an extension of the protocol [SAML], this module is no more maintained and is fully replaced by module [Single Sign-On].

 Installation